 - How many committable hotel rooms downtown on peak within walking distance to convention center?

-7,000 committable hotel rooms downtown on peak night under .5 miles from convention center
+7,000 committable hotel rooms downtown on peak night under half mile from convention center

 - How many headquarter hotel properties?